-Everything We Know About Trump’s Ukraine-Whistleblower Scandal
+Everything We Know About Trump’s Ukraine Whistle-blower Scandal

 Still, some have argued that the statute does not allow the DNI to make his own determination of the applicability of the statute but, instead, requires him to accept the ICIG’s determination that something is a matter of urgent concern.
 In this case, however, it appears that the DNI went to the Department of Justice’s Office of Legal Counsel (OLC) for an opinion.
 OLC opinions are considered to be binding and authoritative interpretations of law within the executive branch.
 So if OLC in fact formally opined that this complaint was not an “urgent concern” as defined in the statute, the DNI could take the position that the ICIG must follow that interpretation.

-Litt also noted that White House could cite privilege regarding the president’s communications with foreign leaders, as it and other administrations have successfully done in the past, to block the inspector general from disclosing what he knows.
+Litt also noted that the White House could cite privilege regarding the president’s communications with foreign leaders, as it and other administrations have successfully done in the past, to block the inspector general from disclosing what he knows.
 “The extent of such a privilege — and in particular whether it would protect communications that might constitute bribery — is untested, he added, “but if the White House asserted such a privilege, the [Office of the Director of National Intelligence] would be bound to honor it.”

-Standing back, the simple explanation is that Trump administration has once again found ways to bulldoze established norms and get away with significant violations of the public trust.
-Tortured legal logic may work for smothering the whistleblower complaint.
-Committing an unprecedented crime too big and messy to prosecute or legally classify may work if the Ukraine allegations are true.
+The simple explanation is that the Trump administration has once again found a way to bulldoze established norms and get away with significant violations of the public trust.
+Tortured legal logic may work for smothering the whistle-blower complaint.
+And so even if the allegations turn out to be true, the president might just get away with committing an unprecedented crime too big and messy to prosecute or legally classify.

 What are the legal developments thus far?

-On August 12, an unidentified member of the U.S. intelligence community submitted a complaint to (Trump-appointed) Intelligence Community Inspector General Michael Atkinson which flagged troubling interactions between President Trump and a foreign leader, including making some kind of “promise” to that leader.
-(Subsequent reporting later revealed that the conversation at issue was between Trump and Ukrainian President Volodymyr Zelensky.)
-Atkinson reviewed the complaint, found it to be credible and of “urgent concern,” and, on August 26, sent it to the recently appointed Acting Director of National Intelligence, Joseph Maguire.
-Per statute, Maguire was then required to report the claim to the intelligence committees in the House and Senate within a week.
-He failed to do that, and on September 9, Atkinson wrote the committees to make them aware of the existence of the whistleblower complaint, and Maguire’s failure to report it.
+On August 12, an unidentified member of the U.S. intelligence community submitted a complaint to (Trump-appointed) Intelligence Community Inspector General Michael Atkinson that flagged troubling interactions between President Trump and a foreign leader, which included Trump’s making some kind of “promise” to that leader.
+(Subsequent reporting later revealed that the conversation at issue was between Trump and Ukrainian president Volodymyr Zelensky.)
+Atkinson reviewed the complaint, found it to be credible and of “urgent concern,” and, on August 26, sent it to the recently appointed acting director of national intelligence, Joseph Maguire.
+Per statute, Maguire was then required to report the claim to the Intelligence Committees in the House and Senate within a week.
+He failed to do that, and on September 9, Atkinson wrote the committees to make them aware of the existence of the whistle-blower complaint and Maguire’s failure to report it.

-House Intelligence Committee chairman Adam Schiff wrote Maguire the next day subpoenaing the complaint.
-Schiff accused him of breaking the law by withholding it and demanded to know what the whistleblower had claimed, and whether the president or other members of the executive branch had been involved in the decision to withhold the complaint from Congress.
-On September 13, DNI General Counsel Jason Klitenic responded to Schiff and said that after consulting with the Justice Department, they had overruled the inspector general and determined that the complaint was not of “urgent concern consulted the Justice Department, and claimed Maguire was not breaking the law, arguing that Maguire had overruled the inspector general and decided the complaint could not technically be classified as an “urgent concern” since it did not pertain to a member of the intelligence community (i.e. the president) — and thus did not need to be disclosed to Congress.
+House Intelligence Committee chairman Adam Schiff wrote Maguire the next day, subpoenaing the complaint.
+Schiff accused him of breaking the law by withholding it and demanded to know what the whistle-blower had claimed and whether the president or other members of the executive branch had been involved in the decision to withhold the complaint from Congress.
+On September 13, DNI general counsel Jason Klitenic responded to Schiff and said that, after consulting with the Justice Department, they had overruled the inspector general and determined that the complaint was not of “urgent concern,” since it did not pertain to a member of the intelligence community (i.e., the president) and thus did not need to be disclosed to Congress.

-Schiff immediately rejected this explanation, calling it a “radical distortion” of the intelligence community’s whistleblower statute and insisting that had “neither the legal authority nor the discretion to overrule a determination by the [inspector general.]”
-The California Democrat also concluded that the acting DNI’s conduct indicated that the complaint must have involved the president or other administration officials.
+Schiff immediately rejected this explanation, calling it a “radical distortion” of the intelligence community’s whistle-blower statute and insisting that the DNI had “neither the legal authority nor the discretion to overrule a determination by the [inspector general.]”
+The California Democrat also concluded that the DNI’s conduct indicated that the complaint must have involved the president or other administration officials.
 Schiff subpoenaed Maguire to either supply the complaint by September 17 or appear before the committee on September 19 to explain why he had not.
 Maguire declined.

-Atkinson later confirmed that he disagreed with the acting DNI’s judgment regarding the facts of the complaint, but that he was “bound” by the DNI/DOJ decision from revealing anything else about its contents.
-Two days later he appeared before the committee and said the same, though he reportedly confirmed that the complaint pertained to multiple actions involving the president.
+Atkinson later confirmed that he disagreed with the DNI’s judgment regarding the facts of the complaint, but that he was “bound” by the DNI/DOJ decision not to reveal anything else about its contents.
+Two days later, he appeared before the committee and said the same, though he reportedly confirmed that the complaint pertained to multiple actions involving the president.

-Who is the whistleblower?
+Who is the whistle-blower?

-Their identity has not been revealed, so we only know that it was someone in the U.S. intelligence community.
-On Friday, CNN reported that an “official briefed on the matter” cryptically said the whistleblower “didn’t have direct knowledge of the communications” and that their concerns “came in part from learning information that was not obtained during the course of their work, and those details have played a role in the administration’s determination that the complaint didn’t fit the reporting requirements under the intelligence whistleblower law.”
-The whistleblower is being represented by attorney Andrew Bakaj.
+The person’s identity has not been revealed, so we only know that it was someone in the U.S. intelligence community.
+On Friday, CNN reported that an “official briefed on the matter” cryptically said the whistle-blower “didn’t have direct knowledge of the communications” and that their concerns “came in part from learning information that was not obtained during the course of their work, and those details have played a role in the administration’s determination that the complaint didn’t fit the reporting requirements under the intelligence whistle-blower law.”
+The whistle-blower is being represented by attorney Andrew Bakaj.

-Some of Trump’s allies have seized on this alleged lack of “direct knowledge” to discredit the whistleblower, and “a source close to the whistleblower’s legal team” who spoke to CNN contested the unnamed official’s characterization.
-Per that report, the source “pushed back strongly against the assertion that the intelligence Community’s Inspector General would accept ‘third-hand disclosures’ and that what the official ‘outlined about lack of personal knowledge and not within their course of work seems like the beginning of a smear by those trying to discredit the whistleblower.’”
+Some of Trump’s allies have seized on this alleged lack of “direct knowledge” to discredit the whistle-blower, and “a source close to the whistle-blower’s legal team” who spoke to CNN contested the unnamed official’s characterization.
+Per that report, the source “pushed back strongly against the assertion that the intelligence community’s inspector general would accept ‘thirdhand disclosures’ and that what the official ‘outlined about lack of personal knowledge and not within their course of work seems like the beginning of a smear by those trying to discredit the whistle-blower.’”

 Trump and his allies have also been suggesting the person was politically motivated, but that is their default claim about any critic.

-Did the whistleblower report anything else?
+Did the whistle-blower report anything else?

-Nothing the whistleblower flagged in their complaint has been made public, but Inspector General Michael Atkinson told lawmakers that the complaint raised concerns about multiple actions.
-It’s not yet clear if Trump’s July 25 call with Ukrainian President Volodymyr Zelensky was the central — or only — focus of the complaint.
+Nothing the whistle-blower flagged in the complaint has been made public, but Inspector General Michael Atkinson told lawmakers that it raised concerns about multiple actions.
+It’s not yet clear if Trump’s July 25 call with Zelensky was the central — or only — focus of the complaint.

 Rudy Giuliani’s role and admission

-Guiliani, the president’s personal lawyer and his most measured advisor, has been tasked with the opposition research into vice-presidential sons.
+Guiliani, the president’s personal lawyer and his most measured adviser, has been tasked with opposition research into vice-presidential sons.
 In May, he had plans to travel to Ukraine to press the government into investigating Hunter Biden’s business dealings.
 He eventually abandoned the Kiev visit, although in August he met with a top Ukrainian official and “strongly urged” him to “just investigate the darn things,” referring to Hunter Biden’s business dealings and Ukrainian efforts to undermine Trump in the 2016 election.

 On Thursday, Giuliani appeared on CNN for his usual TV routine of loudly clashing with the host and contradicting himself, claiming that he did not ask Ukraine to investigate Biden, before changing his mind about 30 seconds later.